Rorke-Melville/rorke-melville.github.io/README.md

 ## Features

 - Responsive design that adapts to different screen sizes.
-- Offcanvas navigation for easy access to different sections.
+- Navigation bar for easy access to different sections.
-- Progress bars to visually represent skills.
 - Sections for experience, education, and projects.

 ## Author